walkingmylife-art/TENUKI/README.md

 # TENUKI

-TENUKI is a game text translation tool built in Rust and powered by a local LLM.
+TENUKI is a XUnity Auto Translator tool built in Rust and powered by a local LLM.

 ## Current Version